RE

 Impact

-To review the impact and progression of the learning in RE, the subject leader will scan floor books, review planning, speak to the pupils about their learning, visit lessons and reflect on wider practice with class teachers.
-From this, changes and adaptions will be made to the teaching and learning to support pupils and staff.
-We want all pupils to learn about different religions, faiths, and beliefs and to speak clearly about their learning in RE.
+To review the impact and progression of learning in RE, the subject leader will scan floor books, review planning, speak to pupils about their learning, visit lessons, and reflect on wider practice with class teachers.
+From this, changes and adaptations will be made to the teaching and learning to support both pupils and staff.

-Subject Documents |
+| Subject Documents |

-Discovery RE for parents |
+| Discovery RE for parents |

-Discovery RE Overview |
+| Discovery RE Overview |

-Discovery RE Glossary |
+| Discovery RE Glossary |